dmLabx/dmLab/README.md

-# mlxml
+# dmLab
- something about 《Introduction to Machine Learning》
+ This is an amazing lab about data mining.

+ Things are under construction.